lonnell-spec/reactive/USER_GUIDE.md

 2. Have them create account at login page
 3. Go to User Management
 4. Assign appropriate roles

+### How to General Users
+1. Give them the non admin registration code
+2. Have them create account at login page
+3. Go to User Management
+4. Assign appropriate roles (such as Pre-Approver)

 ## 🔒 Security Best Practices